beyondmeh/fibonacci-caesar-cipher/README.md

 # Fibonacci Caesar Cipher

 A [Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher) that shifts letters based on the [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number).
 You should not use this to protect secrets.
 That said, it is slightly more interesting and obscure than the ubiquitous [ROT13](https://en.wikipedia.org/wiki/ROT13).

+**Sample**

+> We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.

+*Wf iqoi buzah eftgtr ey wj sjqp-tuwqfbi, wzvg igo kfm aqd aozsgjv bfgby, hipj ycet vhp fzqnipa jd gzjft Bsebuqu bqgc khchzvz tykgnesflad Fvhviv, lcnb vpmof tgdqb vjr Qact, Xjossio fid ocu avdftue ln Mnhufpdts.*

 ## Usage
 Pass either *encrypt* or *decrypt* along with the message to `fibrot`.
 For instance: